raoulmillais/doccit/README.md

 out bash scripts, batch files, or Makefiles.
 * It will presumably need some scratch / temp area for checking out the master and gh-pages branches and comitting / pushing.
 That path should be configurable.
-* It will probably be written in nodejs or ruby as they have plenty of nice CLI support libraries, git and github wrappers and it's easy to test and shell out child processes.
+* It will be written in nodejs, as there are plenty of nice CLI support libraries, git and github wrappers and it's easy to test and shell out child processes and I can do it quickly in JavaScript.

 References